 Other land buying opportunities

-You are far more likely to achieve a higher resale value if the location of the plot/development is convenient to transport links, shops and amenities.
+You are far more likely to achieve a higher resale value if the location of the plot or development is convenient to transport links, shops and amenities.
 If the land is for residential redevelopment in a rural location, the property usually has to have exclusivity and uniqueness to realise its full value potential.

 Surveying the land

-A proper survey of the land carried out by a qualified land surveyor is essential and will highlight all boundaries, services, overhead power lines, public or other rights of ways, flood risk etc. Land surveyors also perform a vital function in carrying out feasibility studies, or environmental impact assessments on potential sites to assess whether plans are workable.
+A proper survey of the land carried out by a qualified land surveyor is essential and will highlight all boundaries, services, overhead power lines, public or other rights of ways and flood risk.
+Land surveyors also perform a vital function in carrying out feasibility studies, or environmental impact assessments on potential sites to assess whether plans are workable.

-One key advantage of having land properly surveyed is that Title Deeds are often outdated and boundaries have a habit of changing over the years.
+One key advantage of having land properly surveyed is that title deeds are often outdated and boundaries have a habit of changing over the years.
 A clear, unequivocal land survey will define the lay of the land for the avoidance of any doubt, negating potentially costly neighbour disputes down the line.
-When choosing a surveyor, look for those who are fully qualified and who are ideally members of The Royal Institution for Chartered Surveyors (RICS).
+When choosing a surveyor, look for those who are fully qualified and who are ideally members of the Royal Institution for Chartered Surveyors.

 There are three basic scenarios when buying land insofar as planning permission is concerned:

-- It has detailed or 'full' planning permission (DPP) for a building for which a set of plans has been submitted and approved.
+- the land has detailed or 'full' planning permission for a building for which a set of plans has been submitted and approved.